rhaskia/cell-lang/syntax.md

 # Main Coroutine
 main defines the conditionals and outcomes it goes as such:
-@centre_value |> conditional => outcome
+centre_value: optional_conditional [|> or $] outcome
-centre_value can be replaced with a number to pattern match the centre value, similar to haskell otherwise conditionals can be done through the conditional part of the coroutine outcomes are then applied to the cell if it matches the conditionals.
+centre_value can be replaced with a number to pattern match the centre value, similar to haskell otherwise conditionals can be done through the conditional part of the coroutine the triangle or pipeline operator here indicates a change in value, while the sign indicates a printing of a value

-These can also be started with a `.` to indicate a value being printed to stdout

 # Directionals
 @ can be used to "load" a directional, or cell in a certain direction from the centre.